deco3500/fantastic3/README.md

 # Fantastic3

+## Introduction
-Introduction: What is your project and what dilemma does it aim to address.
+What is your project and what dilemma does it aim to address.
 Problem Space
 Solution

+## Concept
-Concept: outline the idea and the rationale behind it.
+outline the idea and the rationale behind it.
 Define the project aims and audience and identify how your idea is different from / improves upon other current offerings.

 ## Team